kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 The more I read about how Go's garbage collector works, the more I realize how deep the topic goes.
 It is absolutely possible to study every corner of the runtime, but that wasn't the goal of this essay.
 My goal was to build a practical understanding of the system and develop an intuition for the bigger picture.
 I think, at this point, it’s enough to recognize that the Go team [prioritized low latency and simplicity](https://go.dev/blog/go15gc).

-I think we've covered quite a bit in this blog post; The pacing problem, how the collection itself works, soem of the implementation details, and so on...
-I believe, **If there's one thing to take away from all this, it's that we should stay mindful of the garbage our code generates.
-Even though the GC hides it from us, it still happens under the hood and has real effects on how our programs perform.** In _Helping Out The Go's GC_ essay, we are also going to look into some of the practical things we can do to achieve this.
+I think we've covered quite a bit in this blog post; The pacing problem, how the collection itself works, some of the implementation details, and so on...
+I believe, **If there's one thing to take away from all of this, it's that we should stay mindful of the garbage our code generates.
+Even though the GC hides it from us, it still happens under the hood and has real effects on how our programs perform.** In _Helping Out The Go's GC_ essay, we are going to look into some of the practical things we can implement to achieve this.

 I hope this post helped you build a clearer intuition about how Go's garbage collector works.
 It sure helped me a lot.
 If you spotted something I missed, or have other insights worth sharing, I'd  love to hear about them.